 Sponsored by AICPA and CITRIX Share File and hosted by Accounting Today, the March 31, 2015, webinar “Protecting Your Firm From Liability” shares the expertise of John Raspante, Director of Risk Management at NAPLIA.

-In this important webinar, Raspante shares techniques to combat claims and protect your firm against liability, especially at the tax preparation time of year.
+In this important webinar, Raspante shares techniques for combating claims and protecting your firm against liability, especially at the tax preparation time of year.
 Below we share with you the webinar’s key learning objectives: understanding what areas of practice generate the most claims, treating client assessment as the first line of defense against claims, and steps for crafting a “get-out-of-jail” engagement letter.

 Statistical Analysis of Claims